dynamax-adventures-helper/dynamax-adventures-helper.github.io/README.md

 ## Future improvements
 - Update the select/dropdown to be a bit more intuitive
 - Update UI around the Rental Counters
-- Make selecting a rental pokemon on mobile not continue to darken it
 - Update more components to be in Storybook
+- Better handling of support pokemon
+- More advanced tier listing

 ## Stack